There is a waitlist to join Masterworks.

 Is Masterworks a good investment?

 Masterworks has provided strong returns so far for investors since it sold its first painting in 2019.
-Masterworks has sold 13 artworks so far, each for a positive return.
+Masterworks has sold 23 artworks as of March 2025, each for a positive return.

 Has anyone made money with Masterworks?

-Masterworks has paid out over $32 million dollars in total net returns to investors over the past few years.
-Every single one of their 13 exits so far delivered positive returns for investors..
+Masterworks has paid out over $61 million dollars in proceeds distributed back (including principal) to investors since their first painting sold.
+Every single one of their 23 exits so far each delivered positive returns for investors.

 How much money can you make on Masterworks?

-Masterworks shares the historical data of the contemporary art industry on their website, and shows that the average annual price appreciation has been about 12.6% annually over the past 27 years (1995 - 2022)..
+Masterworks shares their historical data of the postwar and contemporary art industry on their website, and shows that the average annual price appreciation has been about 11.2% annually over the past 30 year period (1995 - 2024).

 How much money do you need for Masterworks?

-The Masterworks minimum investment requirement is $10,000.
-This minimum can be waived, though, at the discretion of the sales team when you speak to them on the phone interview.
+The Masterworks minimum investment requirement is $15,000 for first time investors.
+This minimum can be waived, though, at their discretion when you speak to them on the phone interview.

 Where to Invest $1,000 Right Now?